Don Bosco High School, Matunga: Annual events

 The school organizes a Sports Fest where students participate in games and athletic events.
 It is a two-day-long festival.

 The annual Care n Share' Christmas Panorama is organized with a theme.
-Themes like Gujarat Earth Quake were taken up and the school contributed to these causes.
+Causes like Gujarat Earth Quake were taken up and the school contributed to these causes.
 The Panorama is organized along with a funfair where games are organized by the students.
 Tokens for these games come at a meagre cost and the amount collected is added to the bounty of the cause along with the sponsorships generated by the students.

 The Annual Thanksgiving Day is another opportunity for the students to show-case their talents.
 The school organizes a show every year, most often a Westend-Broadway musical.
 The shows are staged over two or three days with the final day being the official Annual Day where deserving students and members of the staff are felicitated.